-This tutorial describes an architectural pattern for invoking legacy code using Google App Engine, Google Compute Engine, and Google Cloud Pub/Sub, and provides an example implementation of the pattern.
-Though the example implementation focuses on Windows-specific code, the pattern outlined here can be reused for any legacy code.
+This tutorial describes an architectural pattern for invoking legacy code using App Engine, Compute Engine, and Cloud Pub/Sub, and provides an example implementation of the pattern.
+Though the example implementation focuses on Windows-specific code, you can reuse the pattern outlined here for any legacy code.

-- Learn about a simple architectural pattern for invoking legacy code on Google Cloud Platform.
+- Learn about a simple architectural pattern for invoking legacy code on Google Cloud Platform (GCP).

 - Download and deploy an example implementation of the architectural pattern.